dreamhost/cumulus-switch/README.md

 Usage
 =====

-Simply set the desired attributes (see Attributes section above) then call the proper recipe (cumulus-switch::base).
+Simply set the desired attributes (see Attributes section above) then call the applicable recipe.

 ### Example